performances musical themes about Norman Perryman

 Huang Ruo/Norman Perryman: Written on the Wind.
 14 mins.
 For pipa, vocals and kinetic painting.
 (Min-Xiao Fen, New York and Purchase).

-Japanese percussion program (with Circle Percussion) including Harumi, Yatai-Bayashi, Miyake, Marimba Spiritual, etc. all played on Japanese drums (Kodo style) - half an evening.
+Japanese percussion programme (with Circle Percussion) including Harumi, Yatai-Bayashi, Miyake, Marimba Spiritual, etc. all played on Japanese drums (Kodo style) - half an evening.

 Franz Liszt: La Lugubre Gondola II.
 6.30 mins.